dribdat/dribdat/README.md

 # Credits

-See [Contributors](https://github.com/dataletsch/dribdat/graphs/contributors) for a list of people who have made changes to the code, and [Forks](https://github.com/dataletsch/dribdat/network/members) to find some other users of this project.
+See [Contributors](https://github.com/dataletsch/dribdat/graphs/contributors) for a list of people who have made changes to the code, and [Forks](https://github.com/dataletsch/dribdat/network/members) to find other users of this project.

 This project is currently mantained by [@loleg](https://github.com/loleg) and [@gonzalocasas](https://github.com/gonzalocasas).
 You can find us on Mattermost at the badge at the top of this README.